amigineishvili25/aimlmid2026_a_migineishvili25/README.md

     * `links`: 0.9214
     * `capital_words`: 0.1450
     * `spam_word_count`: 1.2840
-* **Analysis:** The coefficients show that the number of links and specific spam trigger words are the most significant predictors for our model.

 ### 4. Validation and Metrics
 The model was validated against the 30% test set with the following results: